vkkhambra786/Researchpaper/README.md

 - TPC-H Benchmark for providing the standard dataset
 - Stable Baselines3 for RL implementation
 - PyTorch Geometric for GNN framework
-- scikit-learn for ML utilities
+- scikit-learn for ML utilities,

 ---